stevan/HTTP-Throwable/README.md

 # HTTP-Throwable

-This is a set of PSGI friendly exception classes corresponding to the HTTP error status code (4xx-5xx) and the redirection codes (3xx).
+This is a set of strongy-typed, PSGI-friendly exception classes corresponding to the HTTP error status code (4xx-5xx) as well as the redirection codes (3xx).

 ## See Also